 Google does not have the feature of Memorializing its deceased user’s account.
 The users can set up to 10 people as their Legacy Contacts.
 Google monitors account for inactivity.
-If a particular user’s account has been inactive for over a year, Google sends an email to the Legacy Contacts along with the links to files to be downloaded.
+If a user’s account has been inactive for over a year, Google sends an email to the Legacy Contacts and links to essential files.

-While setting up a Legacy Contact, the user has to decide what files, documents or other media are to be shared with their next-of-kin – this includes data on Google drives and Youtube.
-On account of inactivity, Google sends an intimation to these contacts, giving them three months to download the shared data.
+While setting up a Legacy Contact, the user must decide what files, documents, or other media to share with their next-of-kin- including data on Google drives and Youtube.
+Because of inactivity, Google sends an intimation to these contacts, giving them three months to download the shared data.
 The deceased/inactive user’s account is then permanently deleted.

 Memorializing a LinkedIn Account